junxit/us-congress-bills-111/metadata.md

 - 2009-03-10 — Introduced in House
 - 2009-03-10 — Introduced in House
 - 2009-03-10 — Referred to the House Committee on Veterans' Affairs.
+- 2009-03-24 — Considered under suspension of the rules. (consideration: CR H3773-3777)
+- 2009-03-24 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+234.
+- 2009-03-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-24 — Mrs. Halvorson moved to suspend the rules and agree to the resolution.
+- 2009-03-24 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3773-3774)
+- 2009-03-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3773-3774)